 - Clean the area well with soap and water.
 Also wash your hands thoroughly.

 - Save the tick in a jar.
-Watch the person who was bitten carefully over the next week or two for symptoms of Lyme disease.
+Watch the person who was bitten carefully over the next week or two for symptoms of Lyme disease (such as rash or fever).

 - If all parts of the tick can't be removed, get medical help.
 Bring the tick in the jar to your doctor appointment.